 If a patient has not used all of their psychological therapy services and/or FPS services under a referral in a calendar year, it is not necessary to obtain a new referral for the "unused" services.
-However, any "unused" services received from 1 January in the following year under that referral will count as part of the total of twelve services for which the patient is eligible in that calendar year.
+However, any "unused" services received from 1 January in the following year under that referral will count as part of the total of ten services for which the patient is eligible in that calendar year.

 When patients have used all of their referred services they will need to obtain a new referral from the referring practitioner if they are eligible for further services.
-Where the patient's care is being managed by a GP, the GP may choose to use this visit to undertake a review of the patient's GP Mental Health Treatment Plan.
+Where the patient's care is being managed by a GP, the GP may choose to use this visit to undertake a review of the patient's GP Mental Health Treatment Plan and/or psychiatrist assessment and management plan.

-It is not necessary to have a new GP Mental Health Treatment Plan prepared each calendar year in order to access a new referral(s) for eligible psychological therapy services and/or FPS services.
-Patients continue to be eligible for rebates for psychological therapy services and/or FPS services while they are being managed under a GP Mental Health Treatment Plan by a psychiatrist or a paediatrician as long as the need for eligible services continues to be recommended in their plan.
+It is not necessary to have a new GP Mental Health Treatment Plan and/or a psychiatrist assessment and management plan prepared each calendar year in order to access a new referral(s) for eligible psychological therapy services and/or FPS services.
+Patients continue to be eligible for rebates for psychological therapy services and/or FPS services while they are being managed under a GP Mental Health Treatment Plan and/or a psychiatrist assessment and management plan, as long as the need for eligible services continues to be recommended.

-Patients are eligible to receive up to twelve individual services (up to eighteen in exceptional circumstances) and up to twelve group sessions in a calendar year.
+Patients are eligible to receive up to ten individual services and up to ten group sessions in a calendar year.

-Within this maximum service allocation, the allied health professional can provide one or more courses of treatment.
-For the purposes of the allied health items, a course of treatment consists of up to six services (but may involve less than six depending on the referral).
-This enables the referring medical practitioner to consider a report from the allied health professional on the services provided to the patient, and the need for further treatment.
+Within the maximum service allocation of ten services, the allied health professional can provide one or more courses of treatment.
+For the purposes of these services, a course of treatment will consist of the number of services stated in the patient's referral (up to a maximum of six in any one referral).
+This enables the referring medical practitioner to consider a report from the allied mental health professional on the services provided to the patient, and the need for further treatment.

-On completion of the initial course of treatment, the allied health professional must provide a written report to the referring medical practitioner, which includes information on:
+On completion of the initial course of treatment, the allied mental health professional must provide a written report to the referring medical practitioner, which includes information on: